 Components to Consider

-- Speargun Length – The length of your speargun will rely on several factors, but most importantly it will rely on the type and size of fish you’re hunting.
-If you’re hunting in cramped spaces like caves or where there is poor visibility, you’ll want a speargun in the 50cm to 75cm range.
-But if you’re hunting for big game in open water, you’ll probably prefer a 150cm to 165cm speargun, so you will have the additional range to hit the fish.
+- Speargun Length – The length of your speargun will rely on several factors.
+Most importantly it will rely on the type and size of fish you’re hunting.
+If you’re hunting in cramped spaces like caves or poor visibility, you’ll want a speargun in the 70cm to 90cm range.
+If you’re hunting for big game in open water, you’ll probably prefer a 150cm to 165cm speargun, for additional range to hit the fish.

-- Shaft Tip – Of course, one of the most important aspects of a speargun is the spear itself, and the most important part of the shaft is the tip.
+- Shaft Tip – Of course, one of the most important aspects of a speargun is the spear itself.
+The most important part of the shaft is the tip.
 There are two commonly found spear tips, the Flopper and the Slip Tip.
 The flopper shaft uses a hinged barb that deploys after the shaft passes through the fish.
-A slip-tip is a detaches from the shat after penetrating the fish yet remains attached to the shaft with either spectra or wire leader.
-For Reef fish floppers are predominately preferred where as for blue water fish and more delicate fish, slip-tips are preferred.
+A slip-tip detaches from the shat after penetrating the fish yet remains attached to the shaft with either spectra or wire leader.
+For reef fish floppers are predominately preferred where as for blue water fish and more delicate fish, slip-tips are preferred.

-Ultimately, there’s a near endless amount of customization when it comes to selecting the perfect speargun, and we haven’t even discussed our homemade speargun equipment yet.
+Ultimately, there’s a near endless amount of customization when it comes to selecting the perfect speargun.
+We haven’t even discussed our homemade speargun equipment yet.
 These essential pieces of spearfishing equipment could make or break your experience, so make sure you’re choosing wisely.

 If you’re a beginner, you want to go with equipment that is easy to use and maintain.
 For more information and a wide range of spearfishing gear for beginners and experts alike, contact Neptonics today.